 For many years my partner and I travelled the inland waterways in our narrowboat Merganser.
 This Batik painting is of my own 'Buckby Can' which I used to water the flowers and veg I had in tubs along the length of the boat's roof.
 Buckby Cans were traditionally carried as water cans on all old working boats.

 I bought mine in the shop I used to sell to, at the Waterways Museum at Gloucester Docks in the late 1980's.
 It was one of a few remaining cans they had left that were painted by a very talented canal artist - but I didn't write down her name!
 Does anyone recognise her work?
 I'd love to know who she is.
 I still have the can, although the narrowboat (and the partner) are long since gone.

-The original framed Batik 'Buckby Can' was stolen, among others, from an an exhibition at Manchester Central Library in the early 1990's!
-I got paid by the insurance so I don't want it returned, I just wonder where it ended up, I hope with someone who appreciates it!
+The original framed Batik 'Buckby Can' was among work stolen, from an an exhibition I had at Manchester Central Library in the early 1990's.
+I got paid out by the insurance but I always wondered where it ended up, I hope with someone who appreciates it!